dotansimha/graphql-code-generator/docs/templates/apollo-angular.md

 }
 ```

-By running `gql-gen` you get a file with types and services that you can use:
+Using `gql-gen` you can generate a file with types and services that you can use when coding an Angular component:

 ```ts
 import { MyFeedGQL } from './graphql';